dildeolupbiten/TkEnneagram/README.md

 The left frame is for including the categories whereas the right frame for ignoring the categories.

-**8.** Users could select the [Rodden Ratings](https://www.google.com/search?&q=rodden+rating) they want to include, thus only the records that have the selected Rodden Ratings would be inserted to the treeview.
-If users click the **Select** button near the **Rodden Rating*, a window as below would open.
+**8.** Users could select the [Rodden Ratings](https://www.google.com/search?&q=rodden+rating), thus only the records that have the selected Rodden Ratings would be inserted to the treeview.
+If users click the **Select** button near the **Rodden Rating**, a window as below would open.

 ![img13](https://user-images.githubusercontent.com/29302909/96898559-88583a00-1498-11eb-948e-6327ea3905f9.png)

-**9.** After selected the **Categories** and **Rodden Ratings**, users should click the **Display** button to insert the filtered records to the treeview.
-The inserting process may take time depending on the selected categories and rodden ratings.
+**9.** After selected the **Categories** and the **Rodden Ratings**, users should click the **Display** button to insert the filtered records to the treeview.
+The inserting process may take time depending on the amount of selected categories and selected rodden ratings.
 After the inserting process is completed, users should receive an information message as below.

 ![img14](https://user-images.githubusercontent.com/29302909/96917717-e7767880-14b1-11eb-9bf8-758b505a812e.png)

-Users could also filter the records using the checkbuttons which can be seen on the main window.
+Users could also filter the records using the checkbuttons which could be seen on the main window.

 **10.** Before passing to the calculation process, users could select the **House System** to be used by coming to the **Options** menu cascade then clicking the **House System** menu button.

 ![img15](https://user-images.githubusercontent.com/29302909/96900253-91e2a180-149a-11eb-94cb-ca6d7d7f57c2.png)

-By default the **Placidus** house system is selected.
+By default, the **Placidus** house system is selected.
 However the selected house system would be used as default for next calculations.

 **11.** When users completed selecting the options they want, they can start the process of finding the observed values.
 In order to do that, users should come to the **Calculations** menu cascade then click the **Find Observed Values** menu button.
-The program would ask users to specify the year ranges to filter the records that are out of the specified range.
+The program would ask users to specify the year ranges to elect the records that are out of the specified range.
 The default numbers are the minimum and maximum year numbers of of records in the selected category.

 ![img17](https://user-images.githubusercontent.com/29302909/96918198-9e72f400-14b2-11eb-97fb-6db0140e2e84.png)

-By pressing the **Apply** button, a new window like below will open.
+By pressing the **Apply** button, a new window like below would open.

 ![img18](https://user-images.githubusercontent.com/29302909/96918197-9d41c700-14b2-11eb-8571-795363911e4f.png)

 Users could look how the distribution changes according to the time range.
-Also by clicking to **Export** button, the results could be exported into a spreadsheet file.
+Also by clicking to the **Export** button, the results could be exported into a spreadsheet file.
 The spreadsheet file would be created in the nested directories which would be located in the main directory of the program.
-The name of the directories depend on the selected category, house system, checkbuttons and the year range.
+The name of the directories depend on the selected category, house system, checkbuttons and the values of the year range.

-**12.** There's a menu button called **Add Category** under **Database** menu cascade that is used to add the **Sun**, **Moon**, **Ascendant** and **Midheaven** sign degrees as the new categories of the records.
-If users click this menu button, a window to select JSON files would be opened and after selecting the file (for example the **adb_export_200814_1910_2010_Algorithm_Placidus.json** file) a calculation would be started and after the calculation is calculated, the users would receive a warning and the content of the JSON file would be changed.
-Then the newly added categories would be available when users want to select categories.
+**12.** There's a menu button called **Add Category** under the **Database** menu cascade that is used to add the **Sun**, the **Moon**, the **Ascendant** and the **Midheaven** sign degrees as the new categories of the records.
+If users click this menu button, a window to select the JSON files would be opened and after selecting the file (for example the **adb_export_200814_1910_2010_Algorithm_Placidus.json** file) a calculation would be started and after the calculation is completed, the users would receive an information message and the content of the JSON file would be changed.
+Then the newly added categories would be available when users want to select the categories.
 But in order to do that, the JSON file should be loaded to the program.
 Below you are seeing some parts of the newly added categories after clicked the **Select** button near the **Categories**.

 ![img19](https://user-images.githubusercontent.com/29302909/96922565-b0579580-14b8-11eb-9bf3-8f0d8c825768.png)

-**13.** Users could select the planets that would be used in the calculation process of Enneagram Types via coming to the **Options** menu cascade and clicking the **Planets** menu button.
+**13.** Users could select the planets that would be used in the calculation process of the Enneagram Types via coming to the **Options** menu cascade and clicking the **Planets** menu button.
 By default, as can be seen below, all planets are selected.

 ![img20](https://user-images.githubusercontent.com/29302909/96923347-d467a680-14b9-11eb-93ed-1e3bbefaf3c8.png)

-**14.** Users could select the algorithms that would be used in the calculation process of Enneagram Types via coming to the **Options** menu cascade and clicking the **Algorithm** menu button.
+**14.** Users could select the algorithms that would be used in the calculation process of the Enneagram Types via coming to the **Options** menu cascade and clicking the **Algorithm** menu button.
 By default, as can be seen below, the default algorithm is selected as **2010_Algorithm_Placidus.json**.

 ![img21](https://user-images.githubusercontent.com/29302909/96923566-26103100-14ba-11eb-9a86-3aebdf703c79.png)

 In order to use different algorithms, users should contact with [Sjoerd Visser](https://vissesh.home.xs4all.nl/) as he is the creator of the algorithms.
-He would send a json file which content is hashed and a key to decrypt the hashed json file to the users.
-Users should make the program write this key to the **defaults.ini** file.
+He would send to users a json file which content is hashed and a key to decrypt the hashed json file.
+Users could use the program for the key to be written into the **defaults.ini** file.
 Users could change the key manually by changing the related part of the **defaults.ini** file.
 But also they can activate the key by opening the Enneagram Scores of a single record (not the Enneagram distribution) after the hashed algorithm is selected.

 So, before using the new algorithm, users should activate the key.
-The steps to activate the key is as below:
+The steps to activate the key are as below:

 - Move the JSON file that is shared by Mr. Visser to the **Database** folder.

 - Click to the **Algorithm** menu button which is under the **Options** menu cascade.

 - Select the new JSON file.
-The name of the new algorithm is written as **2012_Algorithm_Placidus.json**.
+(In my case The name of the new algorithm is written as **2012_Algorithm_Placidus.json**.)

 ![img22](https://user-images.githubusercontent.com/29302909/96924827-e21e2b80-14bb-11eb-98d5-90f831f7732d.png)

-- Type some characters to the **Search a name**, for example type **einstein** characters.
-Add one of the records that are found to the treeview.
+- Type some characters in the **Search a name** field, for example type **einstein** characters.
+Add one of the found records to the treeview.

 - Select the record on the treeview then right click the mause and click the **Open Enneagram Scores** option.
 After clicked the **Open Enneagram Scores** menu button, a window like below would open.